monicanagent/sdb/TECHNICAL.md

 ```

 This represents a `name` data reference (`7`), which points to entity `0` (`00 00`).
 When this reference is encountered it would be created as a `name` property with the value of the `name` property of the entity at index `0` (which should already exist at this point).

+## History

+`Version 0.1.0 to 0.1.8`: Initial release with bug fixes.<br/><br/>
+`Version 0.2.0`: Added WebSocket Sessions Tunnel transport, fixed parameters decoding, and changed SDB Header version to 1 since this version is incompatible with 0.